 The ponies will remain in the corral until after the Pony Auction on Thursday, so there is plenty of opportunity to enjoy their presence, take photos of your favorite ones, and dream about which foal you may take home tomorrow.

-The Carnival Grounds will be buzzing with excitement early on Thursday morning, as the Pony Auction begins soon.
-Attendees will find the perfect spot to set their chairs and to take a final look at the foal they want to bid on.
+The Carnival Grounds will be buzzing with excitement early on Thursday morning, as the Pony Auction will soon begin.
+Attendees find the perfect spot to set their chairs and to take a final look at the foal they want to bid on.
 It will be another hot day, so bring beverages to stay hydrated.

 As the first foal is brought out, the crowd enthusiastically cheers but quickly becomes attentive to the auctioneer’s fast-paced chant.
 The auction is underway!
 There is no registration for the in-person auction; just raise your hand!
 Online bidding will take place simultaneously for those unable to attend and pre-registration is required.
 The Chincoteague Volunteer Fire Company will provide the official auction link a few days prior.

 The auction normally lasts about 4 hours but will depend on the number of ponies being auctioned.
 Each foal brings new excitement and anticipation to whether it will be a record-breaking pony.
 The buybacks bring thrill and delight all their own, as attendees know they have been specially chosen to preserve the legacy of the herd.
-Will the current buyback record made in 2023 of $45,000 be broken?
+Will the current buyback record be broken?
 Only time will tell.

 As the Pony Auction comes to a close, dreams have come true for many and for others, those dreams will have to wait another year.
 Weaned foals will soon go to their new homes and the rest will remain with their mares until fall roundup.